 Firstly, you want to make sure you've followed all the steps in our Paypal setup guide.
 This contains the basics of getting things up and running, and if you've not followed these steps, this is the first thing you should address.

 Then you want to check that you're not blocking encrypted website payments, as this can stop payments going through.
-This can be checked in Paypal, by clicking the settings cog, then
+This can be checked in Paypal, by going to

 Account Settings > Website Payments > Website Preferences - click update, (or click here) then scroll down and make sure "Block Encrypted Website Payments" is set to 'Off'.